majorjayant/portfolio-website-desktop/README.md

    - Improved image loading with fallback paths
    - Enhanced error notifications for user experience

+5. **Work Experience Timeline Enhancement**:
+   - Fixed description and skills visibility issues in work experience cards
+   - Improved positioning to avoid overlap with other sections
+   - Enhanced color scheme and visual presentation of timeline sections
+   - Ensured proper display of skills extracted from descriptions

 To use this improved codebase:

 1. Set up AWS resources as described in the deployment section